|Jun 05, 2007, 04:56 PM|

 Next up, the main wing, Glue and tape the wing halves together.
 Sand the leading edges to a point, and reinforce the leading edge with packaging tape.
 Also reinforce the aileron attachment point with tape so the laminate wont peel up under the hinge and cause flappy ailerons.

 Cut a channel for the carbon tube.
 Tape one side first, then drop in a bunch of glue, then put the spar in, then tape over so its all smooth.
-If you are planning on going fast with this jet, consider putting more carbon tubing in the wing on a V angle near the leading edge of the wing to reduce wing flap.
-If you do get wing flap and make sure your control rods are tight with no play in the ailerons.
+If you are planning on going fast with this jet, consider putting more carbon tubing in the wing about an inch back from the leading edge of the wing to reduce wing flutter.
+If you do get wing flutter, make sure your control rods are tight with no play in the ailerons.

 ailerons and elevator.